-- 1) For each laboratory course, the Semester End Examination (SEE) shall be conducted by one internal and one external examiner appointed by the Principal and the duration of the exam shall be for three hours.
-The SEE is for 100 marks which include 15 marks for write up, 40 marks for lab experiment/exercise, 10 marks for record, 15 marks for result analysis and 20 marks for Viva-voce.
-The student performance in SEE shall be reduced to 60 marks. - 2) A minimum of 50 marks shall be obtained in SEE which shall be reduced to 30 marks (50%) and a minimum total of 40 marks in SEE and CIE put together in a laboratory course are to be secured in order to be declared as passed in the laboratory course and for the award of the grade in that laboratory course.
+- For each laboratory course, the Semester End Examination (SEE) shall be conducted by one internal and one external examiner appointed by the Principal and the duration of the exam shall be for three hours.
+The SEE is for 60 marks which include 10 marks for write up, 30 marks for lab experiment/exercise, 5 marks for record, and 15 marks for Viva-voce. - 2) A minimum of 30 (50%) marks shall be obtained in SEE and a minimum total of 40 marks in SEE and CIE put together in a laboratory course are to be secured in order to be declared as passed in the laboratory course and for the award of the grade in that laboratory course.

 6.7.
-Evaluation of term paper and Business communication & Presentation Skills Lab:
+Evaluation of Term Paper and Business Communication & Presentation Skills Lab:

 - A term paper is to be submitted by each student in the 7th semester which would be a precursor to the project work to be done in the 8th semester, and Business Communication & Presentation Skills Lab is to be taken up in the 7th semester.
-The evaluation is based on CIE for 20 marks, which includes a minimum of two seminars/presentations for 10 marks and the report submitted at the end of the semester which is evaluated for 10 marks. - 2) The Semester End Examination (SEE) shall be conducted for 100 marks by one internal and one external examiner appointed by the Principal.
-The same shall be reduced to 30 marks.
-The SEE contains Viva-voce and the demonstration of the model developed or work performed as a part of the term paper.

-3) A minimum of 25 marks shall be obtained in SEE which is reduced to 15 (50 %) and a minimum total of 20 marks in SEE and CIE put together in the term paper are to be secured in order to be declared as passed in the term paper and for the award of the grade in the term paper.
+The evaluation is based on CIE for 20 marks, which includes a minimum of two seminars/presentations for 10 marks and the report submitted at the end of the semester which is evaluated for 10 marks. - 2) The Semester End Examination (SEE) shall be conducted for 30 marks by one internal and one external examiner appointed by the Principal.
+The SEE contains Viva-voce and the demonstration of the model developed or work performed as a part of the term paper. - 3) A minimum of 15 (50%) marks shall be obtained in SEE and a minimum total of 20 marks in SEE and CIE put together in the term paper are to be secured in order to be declared as passed in the term paper and for the award of the grade in the term paper.